Wickedlasers/libLaserdockCore/README.md

 <br>
 macOS (clang)
 <br>
-android (ndk r21 + the latest sdk, arm64/armv7 supported)
+android
 <br>
-Linux (tested on Ubuntu 18.04)
+Linux

 # Prepare to development

-1) Download Qt Online installer from https://www.qt.io/download-qt-installer
+* Download Qt Online installer from https://www.qt.io/download-qt-installer
-2) Run installer and install Qt for mac/windows (the latest version is recommended, library was tested on 5.15, 5.14 is minimal)
+* Run installer and install Qt for mac/windows (the latest version is recommended, library was tested with Qt 6.7)
-3) Download the latest stable cmake if you don't have it already https://cmake.org/download/ Minimum cmake version is 3.11

 ### Qt Creator:
-4) Ensure that Cmake  is available in Qt Creator Preferences -> Kits -> CMake.
-5) Check Qt Creator Preferences -> Kits -> Kits page for any warnings
+* Check Qt Creator Preferences -> Kits -> Kits page for any warnings
+* If you need Android build ensure that page Preferences ->  SDKs is filled

 # How to start: